 Here are a few questions I love to ask:

 Understanding your client’s motivations helps you connect with their “why.”
 A small business owner who is passionate about offering a particular product or service will have different needs than an owner who is in it for the thrill of creating something from the ground up, or is enticed by the freedom and flexibility that comes with being their own boss.

 It’s very important to understand what stresses your clients out.
 (Is it cash flow?
 Tax advice?)
 You may be able to look at their books and identify their biggest problems, but it’s the problems they feel most deeply that they’ll be willing to pay you to solve.

 These are the solutions that not only help your clients save money (or make more) but also reduce their stress and improve their lives as business owners.
 That kind of guidance is priceless.

 Where do you want your business to go in the next 3 to 5 years?

 Clients need your expert guidance to reach their goals, and you need to know what those goals are in order to provide the right services.
 It’s also good to get your clients thinking about the future.
-If they don’t typically think that far down the road, they may not realize just how much help they need to reach their goals.
+A lot of small business owners might get caught up in their day-to-day work.
+But, if they don’t typically think that far down the road, they may not realize just how much help they need to reach their goals.

 Questions to Ask Yourself